Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 All surgical procedures carry a risk of pain, bleeding and infection.
 Orchiectomy is usually performed as an outpatient procedure and doesn't require hospitalization.
 Typically, no additional hormone therapy is required after orchiectomy.

-When prostate cancer persists or recurs despite hormone therapy, other medications can be used to block testosterone in the body.
+When prostate cancer persists or recurs, other medications can be used to block testosterone in the body.
 Each medication targets testosterone in the body in a different way.

 These other medications include: